Interlibrary Loan Request

-KU Law faculty, staff, and students may utilize the ILL services of the Wheat Law Library.
+KU Law faculty, staff, and students may use the interlibrary loan (ILL) services of the Wheat Law Library.
 Emeritus law faculty, retired law staff, law adjuncts and visiting law faculty may also use the ILL services.
 Individuals not affiliated with KU Law should request ILL services from their academic, public or corporate library.

-Interlibrary loan guidelines prohibit interlibrary loan requests for items which are already held by any KU Library.
+Interlibrary loan guidelines prohibit interlibrary loan requests for items that are already held by any KU Library.

 The ILL department can attempt to attain copies and loans of practically anything.